Cook County Board of Commissioners 4th district: 2012 redistricting

-The district currently, as redistricted in 2012 following the 2010 United States Census, includes parts of Burnham, Calumet City, Chicago, Dolton, Evergreen, Lansing, South Holland.
+The district, as redistricted in 2012 following the 2010 United States census, included parts of Burnham, Calumet City, Chicago, Dolton, Evergreen, Lansing, South Holland.

-In regards to townships and equivalent jurisdictions, it includes portions of the city of Chicago, and portions of Bloom, Thornton and Worth townships.
+In regards to townships and equivalent jurisdictions, it included portions of the city of Chicago and portions of Bloom, Thornton and Worth townships.

-The portion of Chicago represented by the district is the extreme southwest edge of the city, including the Lake Calumet region.
+The portion of Chicago represented by the district was in the extreme southwest edge of the city, including the Lake Calumet region.

-The district is 57.57 square miles (36,844.00 acres).
+The district was 57.57 square miles (36,844.00 acres).

+2022 redistricting

+The district, as redistricted in 2022 following the 2020 United States census covers similar boundaries as its previous incarnation.
+It includes portions of the city of Chicago and portions of Bloom, Thornton, and Worth townships.
+The portion located in the Worth Township is an exceptionally small sliver of area.

 Politics

 All commissioners representing this district, since its inception, have been Democrats.
 The district has voted strongly Democratic in its Cook County Board of Commissioners elections.